MicrosoftDocs/learn/learn-pr/windows/build-simple-website/includes/4-css-basics.md

     }
     ```

-   In the preceding code, you defined 2 new variables, `bg` and `fontColor`, which specify a background and font color.
+   In the preceding code, you defined two new variables, `bg` and `fontColor`, which specify a background and font color.
 These variables use the `var` keyword to set their property values the variables previously specified in your `:root` selector.

 1. Next, in your CSS file, replace the current `body` selector with the following code.